l7mp/stunner/README.md

 STUNner comes with a [Helm](https://helm.sh) chart to fire up a fully functional STUNner-based WebRTC media gateway in minutes.
-Note that the default installation does not contain an application server and a media server: STUNner in itself is not a WebRTC service, it is merely an *enabler* for you to deploy your *own* WebRTC infrastructure into Kubernetes.
+Note that the default installation does not contain an application server and a media server: STUNner is not a WebRTC service, it is merely an *enabler* for you to deploy your *own* WebRTC infrastructure into Kubernetes.
 Once installed, STUNner makes sure that your media servers are readily reachable to WebRTC clients, despite running with a private IP address inside a Kubernetes pod.
 See the [tutorials](#tutorials) for some ideas on how to deploy an actual WebRTC application behind STUNner.